jpiland16/neural-net-sequence-prediction-02/README.md

 TODO:
  - Attempt to solve some of these questions
  - Modify `Training.py` to be able to train any model

+---

+### Footnotes

-[^1]: I don't like this use of the term *batch* - because in this case it seems to be referring to a single input sequence.
+<a name="batchnote">1</a>: I don't like this use of the term *batch* - because in this case it seems to be actually referring to a single input sequence, rather than a group of input sequences.